Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-2.md

       - Use GitHub Copilot to assist in writing meaningful commit messages that clearly describe the changes made.

       - Throughout the development process, engage with Copilot Chat to enhance collaboration and receive insightful coding recommendations.

-      - Use GitHub Copilot to generate test cases for your application.

 ## Success Criteria